Health Insurance - An Industry In Transition

 Mergers and Acquisitions

-- What motivated the mergers - the stated justifications seem to fit into the categories of economies of scale, increased leverage in negotiations with Doctors and Hospitals and diversification of Lines of Business
+- What motivated the mergers - The stated justifications seem to fit into the categories of economies of scale, increased leverage in negotiations with doctors and hospitals and diversification of lines of business.

-- How and why were the deals blocked - an odd but powerful coalition between the American Medical Association, State Insurance Commissioners and Consumer groups emerged to play a key role in influencing the Courts and the Department of Justice
+- How and why were the deals blocked - An odd but powerful coalition between the American Medical Association, state insurance commissioners and consumer groups emerged to play a key role in influencing the courts and the Department of Justice.

-- What path(s) forward might we expect - e.g. subsequent (but different) M&A announcements, increased focus on new (often highly technological) business initiatives and/or re-deployment of capital in the form of share buybacks or special dividends
+- What path(s) forward might we expect - E.g. subsequent (but different) M&A announcements, increased focus on new (often highly technological) business initiatives and/or re-deployment of capital in the form of share buybacks or special dividends.

 Each of mega-merger M&A activities had significant associated termination fees - a $1B payment from Aetna to Humana and a looming $1.8B fee from Anthem to Cigna (which will no doubt lead to extensive litigation).
 Aetna has also already paid a $75M termination fee to Molina which would have acquired portions of Aetna's Medicare Advantage business as part of the Aetna/Humana deal.
 It also remains to be seen what (if any) changes in direction will be pursued by the Department of Justice (DoJ) under the Trump administration.
 There seemed to be the suggestion from Anthem that somehow the deal would be allowed to proceed.
 More recent evidence suggests that the DoJ plans to "stay the course" on these particular deals but, as we know, the door may be opened for alternative M&A opportunities - stay tuned!!